microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 ## Prerequisites

-* Visual Studio 2022.4 Preview 1 or higher with `.Net desktop development` workload.
+* Visual Studio 2022.4 Preview 2 or higher with `.Net desktop development` workload.

-* Install [VisualStudio.Extensibility Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone): This extension will allow you to debug extension projects using F5.
+* Install latest version of [VisualStudio.Extensibility Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone): This extension will allow you to debug extension projects using F5.
 There is currently no other deployment mechanism supported.

+* If you are updating from Visual Studio 2022.4 Preview 1, please make sure to update VisualStudio.Extensibility Project System to latest version as there are breaking changes in VisualStudio.Extensibility packages.

 ## Create the extension project